NoiseByNorthwest/php-spx/README.md

 * [multi metrics](#available-metrics) capable: 10 currently supported (various time metrics, memory, objects in use, I/O...).
 * shipped with its web UI for report analysis which allows you to:
   * list all previously profiled script reports
-  * select a report for in-depth analysis, featuring:
+  * select a report for in-depth analysis, featuring these interactive visualizations:
     * time line
     * flat profile
     * flame graph